-The mentors make their profiles first, submitting their experience, skills, interests, and areas they believe they could support somebody with.
+Mentors make their profiles first, submitting their experience, skills, interests, and areas they believe they could support somebody with.

-Then the mentees sign up, highlighting areas they want to work on, and goals they want to achieve.
+Then the mentees sign up, highlighting areas they want to work on, and any goals they want to achieve.

-It's that simple.
+It's that simple!